-Britest began in 1998 as a joint industry/academic collaborative research project funded by the UK Engineering & Physical Sciences Research Council (EPSRC).
-Project partners were drawn from leading UK fine chemical / pharmaceutical companies and academic institutions.
+The 'Britest project' began in 1998 as a joint industry/academic collaborative research programme funded by the UK Engineering & Physical Sciences Research Council (EPSRC).
+Partners in the project were drawn from a number of leading UK fine chemical / pharmaceutical companies and academic institutions.

 All our members have access to the Britest IP covering a range of tools and methodologies (as well as knowledge and enabling skills) generated via unique collaborations amongst members - based on mutual trust and respect.